chetwynr/dynamic_ctf_games/README.md

 # Dynamic CTF Game Generator - SQL

-Development of dynamic CTF environments for SQL injection attacks - For use with RL SQL agents and CTF training
+Development of dynamic CTF environments for SQL injection attacks - For use with Reinforcement Learning SQL agents, ethical hacking training and security testing.

 Only supports Python 3.x
 <p>